20 Drawbacks to Living in an RV Full Time

 This is a problem I anticipate will get worse before it gets better, but it also presents a business opportunity for people to build or campgrounds, convert unused land to RV parking spots, or renovate mobile home parks!

 In the meantime, I recommend this article about how to find places to camp for free to help you find RV parking when you're in a pinch and can't find anything else.

 8. Difficult to Visit Larger Cities

-I know a lot of people choose RV life because they want to get out into nature and away from cities, but for those who need to travel to cities for work or enjoy visiting cities as a tourist, finding a place to park near a major city is usually very expensive and often near impossible, partly due to the issue of increased demand I described above and partly because most major cities don't have many RV parks in them to begin with.
+I know a lot of people choose RV life because they want to get out into nature and away from cities.
+But for those who need to travel to cities for work or enjoy visiting cities as a tourist, finding a place to park near a major city is usually very expensive and often near impossible.
+Most major cities don't have many RV parks in them to begin with.

 If you're wanting to do some sightseeing in a city, you may be better off finding an RV park an hour or two away and then booking an AirBnb in the city for a few days.
 If you're needing to travel to a major city in your RV for work, expect a long commute and/or very expensive campground fees.

-Fortunately, a lot of smaller cities with affordable RV parks nearby are starting to have more of the amenities people love about larger cities, such as coffee shops, breweries, cafes, farmer's markets, arts districts, and food trucks, so RV life doesn't necessarily have to mean giving up those things.
+Fortunately, a lot of smaller cities with affordable RV parks nearby are starting to have more of the amenities people love about larger cities, such as coffee shops, breweries, cafes, farmer's markets, arts districts, and food trucks.

 9. Staying Safe in Extreme Weather

 An RV is perfect for sunny, mild weather, or the occasional rainy day.
 It is NOT the ideal place to be during a tornado, a blizzard, or a heat wave.